Firearm: Action

-Firearms are also categorized by their functioning cycle or "action" which describes their loading, firing, and unloading cycle.
+Types aside, firearms are also categorized by their "action", which describes their loading, firing, and unloading cycle.

 Manual

-The earliest evolution of the firearm, there are many types of manual action firearms.
-These can be divided into two basic categories: single shot and repeating.

-A single shot firearm can only be fired once per equipped barrel before it must be reloaded or charged via an external mechanism or series of steps.
-A repeating firearm can be fired multiple times, but can only be fired once with each subsequent pull of the trigger or ignite.
-Between trigger pulls, the firearm's action must be reloaded or charged via an internal mechanism.
+Manual action or manual operation is essentially any type of firearm action that is loaded, and usually also fired, one cartridge at a time by the user, rather than automatically.
+Manual action firearms can be divided into two basic categories: single-shot firearms that can only be fired once per barrel before it must be reloaded or charged via an external mechanism or series of steps; and repeating firearms that can be fired multiple times per barrel, but can only be fired once with each subsequent pull of the trigger or ignite, and the firearm's action must be reloaded or charged via an internal mechanism between trigger pulls.